mozilla/pkipolicy/rootstore/policy.md

 When distributing binary and source code versions of Firefox, Thunderbird, and other Mozilla-related software products, Mozilla includes with such software a set of X.509v3 root certificates from various Certification Authority (CA) operators.
-As used herein, a CA operator is an organization or legal entity that is in possession or control of a CA certificate and associated keys, which are capable of being used to issue new certificates.
-The included certificates have their "trust bits" set for various purposes, so that the software in question can use the CA certificates to anchor a chain of trust for certificates used by TLS servers and S/MIME email users without having to ask users for further permission or
+As used herein, a CA operator is an organization or legal entity that is in possession or control of a CA certificate and its associated keys, which are capable of being used to issue new certificates.
+The included CA certificates have their "trust bits" set for various purposes, so that the software in question can use the CA certificates to anchor a chain of trust for certificates used by TLS servers and S/MIME email users without having to ask users for further permission or